K8-Cloud/k8-cloud/README.md

 * backup take option with config file -- Planning how to implement
 * subnets support 4, 6, 8 with fixed CFT Samples
 * eks cluster creation yaml doc

+## 03/04/2021
+* add namespace management in the operations
+* documentations

 ## 23/02/2021
 * Azure Support